 | SANTA BARBARA Calif.

-All six of his victims, two women and four men, were between the ages of 19 and 22 and were students at the UCSB.
-Another 13 people were wounded, including eight who were shot by Rodger as he sped through town in his black BMW, exchanging gunfire with police.
+The two women and four men who were killed were aged 19 to 22 and students at the school.
+Thirteen people were wounded, including eight shot by Rodger as he sped through town in his black BMW, exchanging fire with police, authorities said.

-Officers found Rodger, who was bent on revenge against women he believed had snubbed him sexually, dead in his car with three legally purchased pistols and some 400 rounds of ammunition.
+Officers found Rodger dead in his car with three legally purchased pistols and more than 400 rounds of ammunition.

-"When it got to the point that the parents called the police, it makes me wonder if the police even looked at the videos," neighbor Chris Pollard, 22, told Reuters.
+"When it got to the point that the parents called the police, it makes me wonder if the police even looked at the videos," Pollard, 22, said.
 "If they'd looked at the videos, they could've done some sort of court order to do a search warrant."